Retrodad0001/EasyDbMigrator/README.md

 - updated all internal packages

 ## 1.1.0
- - support for .net core 3.1 (until LTS ends) and .net 5 (until support ends)
+ - support for .net core 3.1 LTS and .net 5
  - updated .net packages
- - updated external packages
+ - updated all internal packages
  - updated to latest .net 3.1.x and 5.0.x with security updates

 The software can only be used for integration-testing.
 Running manual migrations and using it in CI/CD pipelines is under-construction.